tsuereth/glog/content/post/2018/01/24_regeriahope.md

 If Regeria Hope's author can iterate on this strategy, then I might really look forward to a Phoenix Wright rival.
 But in the meantime, Hope seems pretty-well sequestered to "fanfic" - and if you're looking for a prosecutor-versus-defendant adventure with <i>credentials</i>, {{% game "Aviary Attorney" %}}Aviary Attorney{{% /game %}} is a better bet than this imitator.

-<b>Better than</b>: {{% game "Phoenix Wright: Ace Attorney - Spirit of Justice - Phoenix Wright: Asinine Attorney" %}}Phoenix Wright: Asinine Attorney{{% /game %}}, an officially-sanctioned fan-game disaster.
+<b>Better than</b>: {{% game "Phoenix Wright: Ace Attorney - Spirit of Justice: Phoenix Wright - Asinine Attorney" %}}Phoenix Wright: Asinine Attorney{{% /game %}}, an officially-sanctioned fan-game disaster.
 <b>Not as good as</b>: {{% game "Aviary Attorney" %}}Aviary Attorney{{% /game %}}, a fan game with its own intriguing characters and plot.
 <b>Really, author</b>: You can do better, if you recognize that the strength of Ace Attorney isn't <i>suits and ties</i>, but the interaction of uniquely interesting characters.
 Larry was a great foil for Phoenix because their childhood friendship conflicted with the Steel Samurai case.
 How can you make me <i>care about</i> Brock 'En Hart?
 What's my <i>motivation</i>?